robotology/human-sensing/README.md

     <img src="https://user-images.githubusercontent.com/68373291/98142000-8e521000-1ec7-11eb-99db-77af9cd63e56.PNG" width="200" height="150" hspace="20"/>    <img src="https://user-images.githubusercontent.com/68373291/98142004-8f833d00-1ec7-11eb-99c4-f1f55294f4c6.PNG" width="200" height="150" hspace="20"/>    <img src="https://user-images.githubusercontent.com/68373291/98142007-901bd380-1ec7-11eb-9c69-c14a2dfd5aef.PNG" width="200" height="150" hspace="20"/>

+In order to use the module, click [here](https://robot-bazaar.iit.it/apps/academy/courses/24) and follow the instructions explained in the Step 3.

 At the present time each directory is independent from the others and must be compiled and set up separately.
 While we provide specific usage instructions for each one in separate files, we will soon integrate all modules as a unique build procedure.